Soap Kills: In popular culture

-Soapkills were featured in the soundtracks of many feature films in Lebanon including A Perfect Day (2005) by Khalil Joreige and Joana Hadjithomas.
-One of their songs is the main theme of What Shoes (2006), a short by Gregory Buchakjian.
+Soapkills' music has been featured in a number of Lebanese films.
+Their tracks appear on the soundtrack of the 2005 film A Perfect Day, directed by Joana Hadjithomas and Khalil Joreige.
+One of the band's songs was also used as the main theme for Quoi, of their songs is the main theme of des chaussures ?
+(What Shoes), a 2006 short film by Gregory Buchakjian.

-In 2002, Soapkills collaborated with artist Lamia Joreige and choreographer Makram Hamdan for the Bater Dance Project a multimedia installation and performance.
+In 2002, Soapkills collaborated with artist Lamia Joreige and choreographer Makram Hamdan on the Bater Dance Projects, a multimedia installation and performance that integrated their music with visual and choreographic elements. ce Project a multimedia installation and performance.